Markus Wolff

 Markus Wolff is a German born American artist, musician and writer.

-An original member of Crash Worship, Pure, and collaborator with A Minority Of One, Blood Axis, L'Acéphale and several others, Wolff has produced works of art, sculptures, graphic design and music since the late 80's.
+An original member of Crash Worship, Pure, and collaborator with A Minority Of One, Blood Axis, L'Acéphale, Allerseelen, and several others, Wolff has produced works of art, sculptures, graphic design and music since the late 80's.

-As a writer, he contributes to the journal Tyr and is one of the editors of Hex Magazine.
+As a writer, he served as an editor Hex Magazine.
+Wolff has also contributed to the journal Tyr, which describes itself as "radical traditionalist."
+Among his work is translation of poetry by Nazi SS member Karl Maria Wiligut, dedicated to SS leader Heinrich Himmler.

 His creative musical works are collectively known as Waldteufel, a name taken from Emile Waldteufel.

-He currently resides in Portland, Oregon.
+Despite being American, he sings almost exclusively in German, and has stated that the German language is "endangered by foreign influences."